 Explore the various pages of our site by clicking on the shortcuts at the top of each page.
 And be sure to stay informed by subscribing to our email list, below.

-Fiber Service Area 02 is where construction of our fiber network began and continues presently.
+Fiber Service Area 02 is where construction of our fiber network began and is currently substantially complete.

-Fiber Service Area 01 is next up in our network construction sequence.
+Crews are making good progress in Fiber Service Area 01, the next in our network construction sequence.